ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/access-controls.md

 * **Block traffic** - Stops the request from reaching the server, the user will get a 403 response.
 * **Redirect traffic** - Enter the full web address for the redirect location.
 Status codes should normally be 301 for a permanent change or 302 for a temporary redirect.
 * **Use target group** - Will send all requests to the specified target group which must be on the same load balancer.
-* **Set request header** - Adds the specified header with value to the requests going in to the load balancer and being passed on to target servers.
+* **Set request header** - Adds the specified header with value to the requests going into the load balancer and being passed on to target servers.
 * **Set response header** -  Adds the specified header with value to the responses leaving the load balancer from the target servers.

 ## Saving and Deploying